tstatler/doctools/guides/acs/rest/README.md

 ## Object IDs

-All returned data objects contain unique ids which are 24-digit hexadecimal strings.
+All returned data objects contain unique IDs which are 24-digit hexadecimal strings.
 These IDs may be use to efficiently return data for a single object:

     GET https://api.cloud.appcelerator.com/v1/places/show/**4d6f13e96f70953608000012**.json?key=<API_KEY>